Mr-Fusion/BrickBreak/README.md

 The angle/trajectory of the ball is determined by its offset when it collides with the paddle.
 A collision toward the ends of the paddle will result in a wider shot than a collision toward the center of the paddle.

 Breaking a brick will award a number of points depending on the current speed of the ball.
-The ball will gradually speed up over time as bricks are destroyed.
+Collect 20,000 points for an extra life!
+The ball will gradually speed up over time as bricks are eliminated.
 When all bricks on the screen are destroyed, a new level will load.
 There are currently 34 levels in total; can you beat them all in one sitting?

 ## Settings